sndirsch/sndirsch.github.io/_posts/2025-07-16-nvidia-drivers.markdown

 ### Installation of CUDA

-In case you used `GFX Repository` for installing NVIDIA drivers before, first add the CUDA repository as outlined above in `CUDA Repository` chapter.
+In case you used `GFX Repository` for installing `NVIDIA` drivers before, first add the `CUDA Repository` as outlined above in `CUDA Repository` chapter.

-The following commands will install CUDA itself.
+The following commands will install `CUDA` packages themselves.
 It describes a regular and minimal installation.
-In addition it makes it easy to do first tests with CUDA.
-Depending on which Kernel driver is being used it may be needed to install different CUDA versions.
+In addition it makes it easy to do first tests with `CUDA`.
+Depending on which Kernel driver is being used it may be needed to install different `CUDA` versions.

 {% highlight shell %}
 # Kernel driver being installed via GFX Repo